The Invisible Guardian: Plot

 Policía Foral inspector Amaia Salazar, a former FBI agent, lives in Pamplona with her American husband, James, an artist.
-She returns to her hometown of Baztan, in Navarre, to investigate the murder of a young teen, 13-year-old Ainhoa Elizasu.
-Ainhoa was found naked and posed in the woods, her face scrubbed clean of makeup and her hair neatly arranged, and a cake placed on her shaved pubis.
+She returns to her hometown of Baztan, in Navarre, which she hoped never to set foot in again, to investigate the murder of a girl, 13-year-old Ainhoa Elizasu.
+Ainhoa was found naked and posed in the woods, her face scrubbed clean of makeup and her hair neatly arranged, and a cake placed on her shaved pubis, with her heels taken off.
 Amaia links this with the death six weeks earlier of Carla Huarte, who was strangled with the same type of rope, and fears a serial killer may be at work.
-Both bodies were covered with hairs from multiple animals, an oddity as none of the bodies show marks from any animals.
+Both bodies were covered with hair from multiple animals, an oddity as none of the bodies show marks from any animals.

 Amaia and James move in with her Aunt Engrasi, who raised her for most of her life.
 She is greeted warmly by her sister Rosaura, who is staying with Engrasi because of a fight with her husband, Freddy.
-Amaia's relationship is strained with her elder sister Flora, who with Rosaura now runs the family business, a commercial bakery.
+Amaia's relationship is strained with her sister Flora, who, with Rosaura, now runs the family business, a commercial bakery.
 Flora is divorced from her ex-husband, Victor, and is resentful of Amaia, who is trying to start a family.
-Flora accuses Amaia of abandoning their mentally ill and abusive mother, Rosario, now in a nursing home, even though she had a pathological hatred for Amaia.
-James is shocked to find out that Rosario is not dead, as Amaia claimed.
+Flora accuses Amaia of abandoning their mentally ill and abusive mother, Rosario, now in a nursing home, even though she has a pathological hatred for Amaia.
+James is shocked to learn that Rosario is not dead, as Amaia claimed.